stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 So how come no one is talking about this?
 Why do our politicians, the media establishment, and the rest focus all their attention on guns and completely ignore the lurking danger of gay sex?

 P.S.
 I'm not pushing any policy position here.
 I strongly oppose regulating guns and gay sex.
-Guns in particular; back in 1994 the aforementioned pimpstress (at the time just a toddler) was saved by [men with illegally owned guns](https://en.wikipedia.org/wiki/Rwandan_Patriotic_Front).
+Guns in particular; back in 1994 the aforementioned pimpstress was saved by [men with illegally owned guns](https://en.wikipedia.org/wiki/Rwandan_Patriotic_Front).
 I'm just crunching numbers and criticizing people who are unwilling to discuss relative risk factors.